gabrieltal/shape_wars/README.md

 ## Features

-Players are a ship and able to move around the board with WASD and they can rotate their ship with the left and right arrow keys.
+You play as a ship and are able to move around the board with WASD commands.
+You can rotate the ship with the left and right arrow keys.

-Players shoot projectiles and have to survive waves of enemies.
+Players shoot projectiles with the goal to survive waves of enemies and destroy as many enemies as possible.
 Players only have 3 lives and they are given 2 bombs that can wipe the board of enemies.
-The goal is to get the high score.

 ![Avoiders](https://github.com/gabrieltal/shape_wars/blob/master/documents/avoiders.gif)

-### AI Enemies
+### Enemy types

 The game has three enemy types.

   * Enemies that wander aimlessly
-  * Enemies that are able to follow and pursue the player.
-This is done by the enemy tracking the player's location and compared to their own current location are able to determine the direction to move in.
+  * Enemies that follow and pursue the player.
-  * The last enemy type also follows and pursues the player, but they are able to dodge the player's incoming bullets.
-The player is still able to shoot them since they aren't the fastest at dodging bullets (I needed to give the player a shot so I didn't make them super quick at dodging bullets)
+  * Enemies that follow and pursue the player and also try to dodge the player's projectiles.

 ### Projectiles

-When firing bullets the bullets are released and proceed in the direction of the user at the moment of firing
+When firing bullets the bullets are released and proceed in a straight line.

 ### Particles!

-After each enemy is destroy a parade of particles are released and give life and color to the game
+After each enemy is destroyed a parade of particles are released and give life and color to the game.

 ![Particles](https://github.com/gabrieltal/shape_wars/blob/master/documents/particles.gif)